 the route, on their way back from their protest over Germany’s trade deal with

 the USA.
-They were peaceful, but they clogged up my progress!
+While they were peaceful, they clogged up my progress when I wanted to cram in as much as possible.

-after walking round to the front of the majestic Reichstag building and
+Finally, after walking around to the front of the majestic Reichstag building and

-Hauptbanhof.
-I was ready just to book into my room for some shut eye, but I
+Hauptbahnhof.
+I was ready just to book into my room for some shut-eye, but I

-hate to waste opportunities I may never get again.
+hate to waste opportunities that might never arise again.

 I